-This morning we make a side trip in our support vehicle to the town of Naseby where you can opt to try your hand at the ancient sport of curling on the new indoor purpose built ice facility.
 Bike from Wedderburn to Hyde (46km) on the cycleway.
-Highlights of today’s bike ride include crossing the Maniototo Plains, visiting the rural art deco town of Ranfurly, following the Taieri River as it snakes around the Rock and Pillar Range, crossing the unaltered stone bridge over Cap Burn, the 32m high Price’s Creek Viaduct and 152m long tunnel, to Hyde.
-We stay the night in Waipiata township at Tussock Lodge & the Waipata Motels and enjoy a celebratory meal in the Country Hotel.
-(B/L/D)
+Highlights of today’s bike ride include crossing the Maniototo Plains, visiting the rural art deco town of Ranfurly, following the Taieri River as it snakes around the Rock and Pillar Range, and crossing the unaltered stone bridge over Cap Burn, the 32m high Price’s Creek Viaduct and 152m long tunnel, to Hyde.
+We stay the night in Waipiata township at Tussock Lodge & the Waipiata Country Hotel and enjoy a celebratory meal in the Waipiata Country Hotel.

 Cycle Distance: 46km

 Bike from Hyde to the end of the Otago Rail Trail at Middlemarch (27km).
 Highlights of the final days cycle ride on the Otago bike trail include views of the Rock and Pillar and Taieri Ranges, the Hyde Railway Disaster memorial, and dropping down into the Strath Taieri Plain, an area used in the filming of the Hobbit Trilogies.
 In the afternoon we make our way back to Christchurch arriving at around 6pm.
 Alternatively opt catch a shuttle back Clyde, Dunedin or Queenstown (arriving at 6:15pm).

 6 Mar 2022

 17 Apr 2022

 What’s included in the Otago Rail Trail tour package?